 The basis of bias is part of a person’s survival system.
 It operates without awareness, and is below intention and control.

 “Over time your brain connects representations of objects, people, concepts, motives, messages, and behaviors with one another.
 And the longer you see two things together, the stronger the connection your brain makes—your brain makes shortcuts,” said Duffy.

-Duffy teaches courses such as the Women’s Leadership Program through Babson’s Executive Education, and leads CWEL—a collaborative learning laboratory that educates, empowers and inspires women to transform their entrepreneurial potential into social and economic impact while advancing inclusion acumen as a growth strategy for all.
+Duffy teaches courses such as the Leadership Program for Women and Allies through Babson’s Executive Education, and leads CWEL—a collaborative learning laboratory that educates, empowers and inspires women to transform their entrepreneurial potential into social and economic impact while advancing inclusion acumen as a growth strategy for all.

 To underscore this point, she highlights concerning data that suggests doctors are more likely to give white patients pain pills, British- or “white”-sounding names are more likely to get a job interview, and Afrocentric features lead to longer jail time.

 What surprises people most, according to Duffy, is that implicit bias is not aligned with our stated values and beliefs.
 And, as pointed out by some experts, it is possible that the more educated you are the more likely you are not to believe vulnerability to bias applies to you.
 That is called the myth of exception.

 Bias also leads to a range of behaviors and challenges for inclusive environments.